What to Wear for a Family Photo Shoot

 Top tip:

-Try to avoid pure black or white outfits—they can create harsh contrasts or wash out facial tones in photos.
+Avoid pure black or white outfits—they can create harsh contrasts or wash out facial tones in photos.
 Also, keep your background in mind.

 For instance, if your family shoot is at the beach, avoid sandy or tan tones that might blend in with the surroundings.